caprolt/repotrackr/planning/01-foundation.md

 ## Implementation Summary ✅

 ### Completed Components
-- **Backend Infrastructure**: FastAPI with async SQLAlchemy, PostgreSQL, Redis
+- **Backend Infrastructure**: FastAPI with async SQLAlchemy, PostgreSQL, BackgroundTasks
 - **Database Schema**: All 4 core tables with proper relationships and indexes
 - **API Endpoints**: Complete CRUD operations for projects with validation
 - **Frontend**: Next.js dashboard with TypeScript and Tailwind CSS